 Yes!
 These rolls would be perfect buns for sliders or small sandwiches.
 You could also divide the dough into fewer pieces to make larger buns or rolls.

 Yes!
-There is a section above with notes on how to make and freeze these rolls ahead of the holidays.
+There is a section above with notes on how to make and freeze these rolls ahead of time (perfect for the holidays).
+I highly recommend baking fully, freezing, then reheating when you're ready to serve.

 Sourdough Discard Rolls